2017 Mid-Autumn Moon Festival: The Four Arts

 9:00pm & 9:30 pm: Guqin performance by Diana Tang

 Challenge yourself to a simplified game of weiqi with members of the SFU and UBC Go Club.
-Prizes include admission tickets to the Dr. Sun Yat-Sen Classical Chinese Garden, floating wish lanterns, and more.
+Prizes include a $175 gift bag from Koodo Mobile, admission tickets to the Dr. Sun Yat-Sen Classical Chinese Garden, and floating wish lanterns.

 7:30–8:00 pm: Traditional moon cake making demonstration